rbuchberger/jekyll_picture_tag/readme.md

 #### `preset`

-[Presets are part of the _config.yml](#presets).
-Optionally specify a picture preset to use, or leave blank for the `default` preset.
+Optionally specify a picture [preset](#presets) to use, or leave blank for the `default` preset.

 #### `path/to/img.jpg`

-Choose a base image to use for the picture.
-All source images will be resized from this one, so make sure it is large enough.
+Choose a base image for the picture.
+This image will be resized for all of your responsive picture sources.

 #### `source_key: path/to/alt/img.jpg`

-[Sources are part of the _config.yml](#sources).
-Optionally specify an alternate base image for a picture source.
-Enjoy your art direction!
+Optionally specify an alternate base image for a specific picture source.
+This is one of of picture's strongest features, often reffered to as the [art direction use case](http://usecases.responsiveimages.org/#art-direction).

 #### `attribute="value"`

 Optionally specify any number of HTML attributes.
-These will be merged with any attributes you've [set in the _config.yml](#attr).
+These will be merged with any [attributes you've set in the _config.yml](#attr).
 You can set any attribute except for `data-picture`, `data-alt`, `data-src`, and `data-media`.

 ### Configuration